LinkedEarth/pens/docsrc/index.rst

         :link: ug-api
         :link-type: doc

-        Application programming interface of the package, name the EnsembleTS class.
+        API of the package (the EnsembleTS class and beyond).

 .. toctree::
    :maxdepth: 2